-Any Excess Expenses reimbursable to the Servicer, the Securities Administrator, the Custodian, the Seller, the Trustee, the Guarantor and the Trust Agent pursuant to priority "Tenth" above will be distributed to the extent of funds available on each Distribution Date.
+Any Excess Expenses reimbursable to the parties pursuant to priority "Twelfth" above shall be distributed to the extent of funds available on each Distribution Date.
 To the extent that any amounts of Excess Expenses remain unreimbursed after application of the Expenses Cap in any calendar year, such remaining Excess Expenses will be reimbursable, subject to the applicable Expenses Cap, to the applicable party in subsequent years.

-With respect to any Distribution Date, the Guarantor is required to remit to the Trust the Guarantor Interest Payment, if any, for distributions to each Class of Guaranteed Certificates equal to the Interest Deficiency Amount for such Class.
+With respect to any Distribution Date, the Guarantor is required to remit to the Trust the Guarantor Interest Payment, if any, for distributions to each Class of Guaranteed Certificates.